Status of QCD precision predictions for Drell-Yan rapidity distributions: Conclusions and Discussion

 In this paper we have performed a detailed analysis of this issue, involving both the careful study of available fixed-order codes, the resummation of QCD perturbation theory to solve this issue, and the consideration of product cuts that have been suggested as a resolution of this issue.
 We have considered the following codes that compute the NNLO QCD corrections to the Drell-Yan process: \begin{itemize} \item {\tt DYTURBO} (version 1.2), based on the non-local $q_T$ subtraction scheme; \item {\tt FEWZ} (version 3.1), based on the local sector decomposition subtraction scheme; \item {\tt MATRIX} (version 2.1), based on the non-local $q_T$ subtraction scheme; \item {\tt NNLOJET}, based on the local antenna subtraction scheme. \end{itemize} All codes, whether based on local or non-local subtraction schemes, give consistent results for the case of symmetric cuts.
 This is a non-trivial result since these techniques treat the $p_T=0$ region very differently.
 Obtaining the correct fixed-order result with non-local schemes requires a careful treatment of power corrections for small transverse momentum.
 The agreement between these codes is a testament to the community effort exerted for a proper theoretical treatment of this process, with {\tt DYTURBO}, {\tt FEWZ} and {\tt MATRIX} being readily available to the public.

-We also considered product cuts~\cite{Salam:2021tbm}, which replace the separate cuts on the leading and sub-leading lepton transverse momenta with cuts on their product and the sub-leading lepton instead.
+We also considered product cuts~\cite{Salam:2021tbm}, which replace the separate linear asymmetric cuts on the leading and sub-leading lepton transverse momenta with cuts on their product and the sub-leading lepton instead.
 For values of $\Delta p_T \sim 10$\ GeV these cuts mitigate the ambiguities of the perturbative series present with (a)symmetric cuts, which can be particularly relevant for processes with Casimir enhancement, notably Higgs production~\cite{Billis:2021ecs}.
-However, we find that their introduction does not address the pathological behavior for $\Delta p_T \rightarrow 0$, which can only be addressed by resummation.
+As expected, we find that their introduction does not address the pathological behavior for $\Delta p_T \rightarrow 0$, which can only be addressed by resummation.
 We found that resummation indeed removes this effect, although a kink in the cross section is still present for $\Delta p_T=0$, essentially due to the way we defined the observable for this study.
 At NNLO the differences induced by resummation are small for all the values of $\Delta p_T$ considered, ranging from $0$ to a few GeV, shifting the fixed-order result by sub-percent values that are well below the current experimental uncertainties.
+An analogous consideration holds also at the level of the rapidity spectra, in agreement with the findings of Ref.~\cite{Amoroso:2022lxw}.
 It remains to be seen whether such conclusion still holds beyond NNLO, although recent studies~\cite{Salam:2021tbm,Chen:2022cgv} indicate that the effect of resummation of linear power corrections remains moderate also at N$^3$LO.
 Given the excellent job done by the available fixed-order codes in reproducing the results of resummation and the substantial effort needed to implement the relevant modifications when modeling signal and background in experimental analyses, we foresee only a marginal improvement in adopting a different set of cuts in the Drell-Yan case for the measurement of fiducial cross sections.